India: Merger Control

 - the group, to which the target enterprise would belong after the acquisition.

 In the case of an acquisition of control over an enterprise, where the acquirer already has direct or indirect control over another enterprise competing with the target enterprise under section 5(b) the relevant entities are, the target enterprise (including its subsidiaries, units, or divisions); and other enterprise(s) in the same or substitutable field over which the acquirer has direct or indirect control (each including its subsidiaries, units, or divisions) or the group to which the target enterprise would belong after the acquisition.

 In the case of a merger or amalgamation under section 5(c), the relevant entity is the enterprise remaining after the merger or the enterprise created as a result of the amalgamation; or the group to which the enterprise remaining after the merger or created as a result of the amalgamation would belong after the merger or amalgamation.

-- Further, concerned with the fact that the enterprises may hive off assets into a step-down subsidiary to avail themselves of the target exemption, and thus avoid filing, the CCI has decided that, where assets are being hived off with the purpose of subsequently selling the same, the transferor parent entity’s assets and turnover are to be attributed to the step-down subsidiary when calculating the jurisdictional thresholds.
-This is particularly relevant in case of joint ventures (discussed below).
+Further, concerned with the fact that the enterprises may hive off assets into a step-down subsidiary to avail themselves of the target based exemption, and thus avoid filing, the Regulations provide that, where assets are being hived off with the purpose of subsequently selling the same, the transferor parent entity’s assets and turnover are to be attributed to the step-down subsidiary when calculating the jurisdictional thresholds.
+This is particularly relevant in case of joint ventures.

 Combinations not requiring prior notification